tedconf/code-style-guides/ember/00-starting-a-new-ember-project.md

 ## 8. setup your testing environment

-Follow the install instructions and guides for [ember-cli-mirage](https://github.com/samselikoff/ember-cli-mirage) to set up a mock server.
+Install [ember-cli-mirage](https://github.com/samselikoff/ember-cli-mirage) so your tests can use its mock server.
 This is also helpful for stubbing out API endpoints locally before real API dev is complete.

 Install [ember-cli-page-object](http://ember-cli-page-object.js.org/docs/v1.1.x/).
-Using page objects in your tets reduced duplication and improve legibility.
+Using page objects in your tests reduces duplication and improves test readability.

 ## 9. deployment setup